Dr. Trinity Ingram-Jones

 Dr. Trinity Ingram-Jones graduated with a Bachelor of Science in Nursing from Auburn University, and she earned a Master of Science in Nursing (MSN) with an emphasis in executive-level administration, a post-MSN certificate in Advanced Child Health (Pediatric Nurse Practitioner and Pediatric Clinical Nurse Specialist), and a Doctor of Nursing Practice (DNP) with an emphasis in clinical leadership from the University of South Alabama.
 She also completed post-doctoral training as a legal nurse consultant through the University of Georgia.
 Dr. Ingram-Jones has more than 26 years of experience in health care, and she is a board-certified Pediatric Nurse Practitioner, Advanced Forensic Nurse, and Pediatric, Adolescent, and Adult Sexual Assault Nurse Examiner.

 Dr. Ingram-Jones is a Distinguished Fellow in the Academy of Forensic Nursing, a member of the Academy of Forensic Nursing Board of Directors, and is the President of the Victoria Bristow Memorial EMS Scholarship Program.
-She was inducted into the American Academy of Forensic Sciences in 2018 (after she was nominated by the founder of forensic nursing, Virginia Lynch), and she is a member of the Academy of Forensic Nursing, the International Association of Forensic Nurses, and the American Association of Legal Nurse Consultants.
+She was inducted into the American Academy of Forensic Sciences in 2018 (after she was nominated by the founder of forensic nursing, Virginia Lynch).
+Dr. Ingram-Jones is a member of the Academy of Forensic Nursing, the International Association of Forensic Nurses, and the American Association of Legal Nurse Consultants.
+She is also a member of the Criminal Justice Coordinating Council of Georgia's State-Wide Human Trafficking Task Force.
+Dr. Ingram-Jones was also appointed to and is a current member of the National Children's Alliance's Sexual and Physical Abuse Taskforce.
+This group is comprised of top child abuse specialists across the country who are selected and appointed by the National Children's Alliance to write and update the national standards all children's advocacy centers across the United States are required to meet in order to earn and maintain national accreditation as a children's advocacy center.
 Dr. Ingram-Jones also served as the Secretary on the Founding Board of Directors for the Forensic Nursing Certification Board from 2017 to 2019, and she was the President of the Georgia Association of Forensic Nurses from 2018 to 2020.
 For many years, she served as the medical-forensic representative to the Bryan and Liberty County Child Fatality Review Boards, and she coordinated Bryan County's Board from February 2015 until mid-June 2019.

 In addition to her clinical practice, Dr. Ingram-Jones is also an adjunct professor in a doctoral and graduate-level nurse practitioner program, and she has worked as an adjunct or full-time professor at colleges and universities across the country since 2004.
 She is the co-author and reviewer of multiple books and other scholarly publications, and she is a frequently invited lecturer at professional conferences and training seminars at the local, state, national, and international levels.

-An Alabama native, Dr. Ingram-Jones has lived in Richmond Hill for 17 1/2 years.
-She has two sons, a soon-to-be daughter in love, and is married to her best friend.
-In her free time, she enjoys relaxing and spending time with her family and the family furbaby (Chorkie), "Cam."
+An Alabama native, Dr. Ingram-Jones has lived in Richmond Hill for 18 1/2 years.
+She has two sons, a daughter in love, and is married to her best friend.
+Dr. Ingram-Jones also has a furbaby (Chorkie), "Cam," and 2 grandfurbabies, 6 month old "Mya" (black Labradoodle) and 2-year-old "Millie" (black lab).
+In her free time, she enjoys relaxing, trips to the beach, and spending time with her family.

 Amy Gamblin, MSN, RN-BC

-Domestic Violence Project Manager & Lead Mental Health Nurse
+Intimate Partner, Family, & Dating Violence Project & Case Manager & Lead Mental Health Nurse

 Mrs. Amy Gamblin graduated with Honors from Mercy School of Nursing’s Diploma Program in 1995.
 She earned a Bachelor of Science in Nursing (BSN) in 2012 and a Master of Science in Nursing (MSN) with an emphasis in Nursing Education from Chamberlain College of Nursing in 2014.
-Amy is currently enrolled in the Doctor of Nursing Practice (DNP) and Psychiatric Mental Health Nurse Practitioner (PMHNP) programs at the University of South Alabama in Mobile.
+Amy is currently enrolled in the Doctor of Nursing Practice (DNP) at the University of South Alabama in Mobile.
 She is Board Certified as a Psychiatric Mental Health Nurse by the American Nurses Credentialing Center (ANCC) and a trained Suicide Prevention Provider through the American Psychiatric Nurses Association (APNA).

 While in her MSN program, Amy's practicum focused on the use of high-fidelity simulation to prepare students and seasoned healthcare professionals to effectively communicate with patients, families, and colleagues in a non-threatening and supportive manner in a controlled environment.
 This experience is extremely valuable to our team here at The Cottage.

-A native of Charlotte, North Carolina, Amy lives here in Richmond Hill with her husband, their two sons, and their two Golden Retrievers.
+A native of Charlotte, North Carolina, Amy lives here in Richmond Hill with her husband, their two sons, and their one-year-old Golden, "Winston."

 Mrs. Lorena Murphy, our lead clinical nurse, became a Registered Nurse in 2012 after earning an Associate of Applied Science Degree in Nursing (ASN) from Hopkinsville Community College in Kentucky.
 In 2015, she graduated with a Bachelor of Science in Nursing (BSN) from the University of North Florida.
-Lorena is currently enrolled in the Master of Science in Nursing (MSN) and Family Nurse Practitioner (FNP) Program at Columbus State University, and she will graduate in 2021.
-During the fall semester of 2019, she completed the didactic portion of the Adolescent/Adult Sexual Assault Nurse Examiner (SANE) Training Program through Georgia College and State University, and she is currently completing the supervised, clinical portion of that training here at The Cottage.
+During the fall semester of 2019, Lorena completed the didactic portion of the Adolescent/Adult Sexual Assault Nurse Examiner (SANE) Training Program through Georgia College and State University.
+Most recently, Lorena graduated with a Master of Science in Nursing (MSN) from the Family Nurse Practitioner (FNP) Program at Columbus State University in May 2021, and she also earned her board certification as an FNP in May 2021.

 Tam Daniels, MA, APC